 Informal Review / Complaint

-Submit your request by email to XXXX XXXX, Recruitment Lead (XXXX@hse.ie) within 5 working days of receiving of a decision.
+Submit your request by email to nurerecruit.suh@hse.ie, within 5 working days of receiving of a decision.

 Formal Review / Complaint

-Submit your request by email to XXXX XXXX, Formal Appeals Officer XXXXX@hse.ie) within 5 working days of receiving of a decision.
+Submit your request by email to nurserecruit.suh@hse.ie, within 5 working days of receiving of a decision.

 HSE Privacy Policy

-Use the HSE Privacy Notice to Candidates template to help you prepare your own specific candidate privacy statement for recruitment.

 The HR / Recruitment Team is committed to protecting your privacy and takes the security of your information very seriously.
 The HR / Recruitment Team aims to be clear and transparent about the information we collect about you and how we use that information.
 More information on the HSE Candidate Privacy Policy is available at [insert link to your Candidate Privacy Statement].

 Superannuation / Pension Information